American Academy of Neurology

-The American Academy of Neurology (AAN) is a professional society representing over 40,000 neurologists and neuroscientists.
+The American Academy of Neurology (AAN) is a professional society representing over 44,000 neurologists and neuroscientists.
 As a medical specialty society it was established in 1948 by A.B.
 Baker of the University of Minnesota to advance the art and science of neurology, and thereby promote the best possible care for patients with neurological disorders.
 It is headquartered in Minneapolis and maintains a health policy office in Washington, D.C.

-In April 2012, the academy relocated its headquarters to a new 63,000-square-foot building in downtown Minneapolis.
+In April 2012, the Academy relocated its headquarters to a new 63,000-square-foot building in downtown Minneapolis.
 The five-story facility cost $20 million to build.

 Activities

 The annual meeting of the AAN is attended by more than 15,000 neurologists and neuroscientists from the US and abroad.

 The American Academy of Neurology has formal policies for avoiding conflicts of interest with pharmaceutical and device industries, and meets or exceeds all recommendations of the Council of Medical Specialty Societies Code.

+The journal, Neurology, is the official journal of the AAN.
+It is a peer-reviewed medical journal which is also referred to colloquially as the "Green Journal" and is published by Wolters-Kluwer.
 The AAN publishes the bimonthly magazine Brain&Life.

 It also awards, in association with the American Brain Foundation, the Potamkin Prize.

+Launched in 2003, Neurology on the Hill is an annual event in Washington, D.C., during which neurologists meet with members of congress to advocate on behalf of policies and legislation that have a direct impact on the delivery of neurological care.